AdmiralFirefox/yt-media/README.md

 You can:

 * View videos on corresponding categories.
 * View a video and its details.
-Also, you can view suggested videos related to the one that you just watched.
+Also, you can view suggested videos related to that video.
-* Search for videos or channels
+* Search for videos or channels.
 * View a channel and its details.
 Also, you can view the videos of that channel.